-In a year of pathbreaking 21st-century Big Ideas, we celebrate a few historic Rutgers achievements where decisive, often courageous action set the tone for extraordinary progress.
+In a year of pathbreaking 21st-century initiatives, we celebrate a few historic Rutgers achievements where decisive, often courageous action set the tone for extraordinary progress.

 Generally speaking, 50 years changes a lot.
 In 1971, cars averaged 12.1 miles to the gallon.
 Median household income was $9,031.
 Women could not legally open credit cards in their own names.
 Richard Nixon had a couple of years left in his ill-fated second term.
 All in the Family premiered on CBS.
 Rutgers Law professor Ruth Bader Ginsburg and students, led by editor in chief Elizabeth Langer, were getting ready to publish The Women’s Rights Law Reporter, the first law journal of its kind in the United States.

 It’s stunning to think that within living memory of many Rutgers graduates, the nation’s best legal scholars and practitioners were debating equal rights for women.
 Less stunning is the fact that the drivers of progress found a home at Rutgers—not just an intellectual home, but a laboratory for real, palpable change—change that was embodied in action at the highest levels of government and society.